 Sheri Ziccardi, known for her soaring soprano, is at home singing everything from standards and show tunes to classical and sacred music.
 She has appeared on musical theatre stages and as a concert and cabaret soloist throughout the Northeast and Mid-Atlantic.
 In recent years, Sheri has been seen as as Nellie Starr in the concert musical Lincoln and Booth with the West Hartford Symphony Orchestra (WHSO), Miss Tripp in the new musical The Silver Whistle, Mrs. TeeVee in Willy Wonka and the Chocolate Factory, Lady Gull in the world premiere of Mama Tomcat – The Musical, Ida and Sally in two different productions of Strauss II's glorious Die Fledermaus, soprano soloist for the WHSO’s annual POPS concerts (8th and 10th anniversary seasons), an opening soloist for Broadway star Karen Mason’s Boston cabaret debut, a vocalist for the new Echoes of Sinatra production, and a soloist for the recent Broadway Masters: The Music of Rodgers and Hammerstein at Nelson Hall.
 Favorite theatrical credits include Nellie in South Pacific, Grace in Annie, Emily in State Fair, Joann/Sonia/Joann in three separate productions of Godspell, and Elsa in The Sound of Music.
 Committed to performing for and connecting with seniors through music, Sheri also is a dedicated music minister on staff as a cantor and soloist at three area churches.

 This event is made possible by Richard P. Garmany through a grant awarded by the Hartford Foundation for Public Giving.
-The Farmington Libraries will be hosting a variety of performances throughout the year as part of the Richard P. Garmany Music Series.
+The Farmington Libraries host a variety of performances throughout the year as part of the Richard P. Garmany Music Series.